UK passes controversial bill to send asylum seekers to Rwanda after two years of challenges - KESQ

 There is also a danger that Sunak gets dragged into a wider debate around the UK leaving the ECHR, should deportations be blocked by the European court after the bill passes.
 This issue has already caused deep divisions between different sections of the Conservative Party.

-To date, the Rwanda policy has cost the British government £220m ($274m), and that figure could rise to £600m after the first 300 people have been sent to East Africa.
+To date, the Rwanda policy has cost the British government £220 million ($274m), and that figure could rise to £600 million after the first 300 people have been sent to East Africa.
 That leaves Sunak open to criticism from both the left and the right, who can say not only that the policy violates international human rights law, but that it is expensive and ineffective.

 The opposition Labour Party, currently expected to win at the next general election, has already said that it will scrap the policy should it come to power.